PROCESS & POLICIES

 FORMATTING THE WORD DOCUMENT.

 Your résumé will be fully compatible with current electronic transmission and résumé-processing technology.
 And with anything else that happens to résumés.
 Technical issues—including commonly-used résumé formatting techniques that cause no trouble for most other uses of MS Word—can cause your résumé to show up looking bad, or even so garbled that no one will bother to puzzle it out.
 (These include the column layouts, made with Word tables, that so many résumé writers use.)
-You’ll find interesting details on many of these issues on the Résumé Encyclopedia page, especially the entries on Word résumé and Plain Text.
+You’ll find interesting details on many of these issues in the Résumé Encyclopedia section of this site, especially the entries on Word résumé and Plain Text.

 FORMATTING THE PLAIN-TEXT (ASCII) DOCUMENT.

 I'll also provide you with your résumé in a plain-text document.
-(Actually two: one for pasting into online forms, one with fixed margins for pasting into e-mails.)
 Plain-text versions of your résumé are important.
 Job-seekers should pay more attention to them.

 The use of online forms for higher-level job applications has become much more widespread in recent years.
 This is well known to many in the résumé business and other employment-related fields.
 Plain-text documents are better for this purpose than Word documents.